microsoft/Quantum/samples/chemistry/MolecularHydrogenGUI/README.md

 # H₂ Simulation GUI Demo #

 This sample finds the equilibrium bonding distance of molecular Hydrogen.
-Estimates of the ground state energy are a funciton of bond distance are computed using the quantum phase estimation algorithm, using Hamiltonian simulation by a Trotter-Suzuki integrator.
+Estimates of the ground state energy are a function of bond distance are computed using the quantum phase estimation algorithm, using Hamiltonian simulation by a Trotter-Suzuki integrator.

 ## Prerequisites ##